UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 Remember that you need to stage and commit the changes after solving the conflict.

-We strongly advise using JupyterLab rather than the terminal
+We recommend using JupyterLab rather than the terminal
 to resolve merge conflicts in Jupyter Notebooks.

 ---